Bettercallme1/static-content/docs/privacy-policy.md

 •	Government-issued identification numbers, such as national identification number (e.g. Social Security Number, tax identification number, passport number), state or local identification number (e.g., driver’s license or state ID number), and an image of the relevant identification card or any other data required for ‘Know Your Customer’ checks.
 •	Other data not specifically listed here, which we will use as described in this Privacy Policy or as otherwise disclosed at the time of collection.

-Third-party sources.
+### Third-party sources

 We may combine personal data we receive from third party vendors and/or other commercially available sources with the personal data we collected.
 The third-party sources from which we may receive personal data are:
 •	Public sources, such as social media platforms and other publicly available sources.
 •	Data providers, such as information services and data licensors that provide demographic and other information.
 •	Third party vendors, such as service providers providing talent management services, fraud warnings, KYC or enrichment service providers to enhance and personalize your user experience.